MYST-Drakonoid/ATM9-stargate_dialer/README.md

 note: you should be able to disconnect the gate on either side by clicking on the green screen with the name of the address you just dialed.

+to set up the tables just upload the same program to the tablet

 note: these programs do work together on the same wired network attached to the stargate if that is what you want to do

 WARNING: THIS PROGRAM IS STILL INCOMPLETE. i will be updating it soon though